 When you do things on a daily basis, you will become better at them and also more efficient as well.

 Regularly doing your set tasks will become natural and allow you to get them done faster.
 The upside to this is, you will have more time to focus on the things that matter.
 When you have a plan, you are conserving your brain power by not overthinking each little task that you do.
 It may sound silly, but spending time and energy on making small decisions about what to eat or what to wear can start to take away from your available energy.

 We all have good and bad habits.
 A good habit, for example, would be going to the gym every day.
 If this is one of your habits, you’re sticking with it because it helps you stay fit, feel better, and have more energy.
 But how can we change bad habits like eating fast food every day?
+Things like binge eating can be tough to tackle alone so you may need some professional help, but if you put your mind to it and think positively then you can do anything.
 Well, every habit you have, whether it’s positive or negative in your life, follows the same three-step pattern.
 In Charles Duhigg’s best-selling book, The Power of Habit, he refers to these three steps I’m going to share with you as the “Habit Loop.”